productmann/chris-mann-skills/README.md

 ## Available Skills

 ### ydc-research-api
-Research any topic using the You.com Research API.
+Use Claude Cowork to research any topic using the You.com Research API.
 Returns deep, multi-step web research with cited sources and inline citations.

 **Requires:** A You.com API key (free to get at [you.com/api](https://you.com/api))